mkalinowsk/SciPy_project/README.md

+## Wine Data Analysis
-## “Scientific Programming in Python”
+“Scientific Programming in Python”\
 Description of our project

 #### Topic